 About the PROVIDE climate risk dashboard

-The PROVIDE climate risk dashboard is an interactive online platform providing detailed information on different future global warming scenarios and their expected impacts on the climate, natural, and human systems.
-It will eventually provide information on a suite of future climate impacts such as: extreme events, biodiversity loss, cryosphere loss, sea-level rise, agriculture, economic loss etc., at the global, regional, and city level.
+The PROVIDE climate risk dashboard is an interactive online tool providing detailed information on different future global warming scenarios and expected impacts on the climate, natural, and human systems.
+The data covers indicators related to: climate variables and extreme events as well as oceanic habitability around the globe, and urban heat stress at city level.
+More data on cryosphere loss, permafrost melt, agriculture, economic loss etc., is planned to be added later.

-We are co-developing the PROVIDE climate risk dashboard with stakeholders such as adaptation practitioners.
-The dashboard will eventually feature information on how the Dashboard has been used for adaptation planning in various contexts to promote knowledge exchange.
+We are co-developing the PROVIDE climate risk dashboard with stakeholders such as adaptation practitioners and the dashboard will eventually feature information on how it has been used for adaptation planning in various contexts to promote knowledge exchange.

 Contributors